DCC-EX/dcc-ex.github.io/docs/support/wifi-at-version.md

 e.g. `AT version:1.7.4.0(May 11 2020 19:13:04)`

-Alternately, you can enter the command `<+GMR>` and click `Send`{.interpreted-text role="guilabel"}.
+Alternately, you can enter the command `<+GMR>` and click `Send`.
 A similar line will be shown.

 If it says **anything other than** 1.7.4 in that line, then you have the wrong version you will need to
-`follow the instructions at the end of this page <support/wifi-at-version:What to do if you have the wrong AT Firmware version>`{.interpreted-text role="ref"} to correct it.
+`follow the instructions at the end of this page <support/wifi-at-version:What to do if you have the wrong AT Firmware version>` to correct it.

 \|hr-dashed\|